shankarsaravanan/personalblog/content/blog/2022-05-24-misconception-i-had-about-eating-healthy-food-4.md

 ---
 layout: blog
-title: Misconception I had about eating healthy food
+title: Misconception I had about eating healthy food1
 date: 2022-05-24T15:51:33.121Z
 ---
 I used to think that there was no point in eating healthy just to live little bit longer.
 Instead I could eat whatever I liked and live a little bit less.